 - Pellets: I used a combination of mesquite and hickory pellets and it turned out lovely!
 But feel free to use whatever combo you want.

-- Cook time: How long you need to cook the turkey at 350 degrees (at the end of cooking) will vary depending upon how many pounds your turkey is.
-For a 13 pound turkey it took 40 minutes cooking at 350 degrees for the turkey to reach an internal temperature of 165.
+- Cook time: How long you need to cook the turkey at 350 degrees F. (at the end of cooking) will vary depending upon how many pounds your turkey is.
+For a 13 pound turkey it took 40 minutes cooking at 350 degrees F. for the turkey to reach an internal temperature of 165.
 If your turkey is not completely thawed that will also effect the cooking time.

 - Seasoning: I only seasoned with salt and pepper, but feel free to add other seasoning (like sage) in there too!
 And yes, you can still season even if you brine!